wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 Example:
 `<- FD 46 12 52 5D`

 The cycle of an event request and device response for one event with 2 bytes of data takes **42** frames, which corresponds to **48.125** ms at 9600 baud and **4.01** ms at 115200 baud.
+Note that this is the duration of one exchange cycle; the interval between polling requests depends on the port speed and is selected automatically (see below).

 ## Event polling order

+The polling cycle can begin after the completion of any command.
+The event polling interval is adaptive and depends on the port speed:
+- **50 ms** at **115200 baud** and higher
+- **100 ms** at **38400…115199 baud**
+- **200 ms** at lower speeds
+-
-The polling cycle can begin after the completion of any command, including the server's response.
-The cycle starts with the client sending a packet containing the `0x10` event request command.
+The controller automatically selects the interval based on serial port timing.
+The request starts with the client sending a packet with the `0x10` event request command.
 If there is nothing to confirm, set the confirmation field to the 0 address 0 flag.

 Devices conduct arbitration over the standard 3.5 frames (see description below).
 If some devices have events to report, the device that wins arbitration responds with a packet using the `0x11` command, transmitting a list of events.
 Each event includes an identifier, a type, and optionally additional data.
 According to the standard, the maximum packet size is 256 bytes.
 If the events do not fit into a single packet, the device will continue to win arbitration on the next request and transmit the remaining events.